Active 2022-2023 UCF Knights Transfer Portal List

 This is a look at the scholarship players that have come and gone from the UCF football roster since the start of the 2022 fall camp.
 It's a key component for how UCF builds towards joining the Big 12 Conference.

 With so many happenings, it’s best to keep everything in one spot.
-The UCF Knights Transfer Portal list has been completed by position.
+The UCF Knights Transfer Portal list has been completed by position below any update that happens moving forward.

-The list below began with quarterback and ended with the specialists.
-When a player enters the Transfer Portal or signs with UCF, there will be edits to this article.

 Quarterback